CasparKielwein/Aaargh/Classes.md

 #### Warlocks Curse
 ##### Lvl 1: Curse
 Cost: 1 Power-Point
-As a full action you can put your curse on an enemy.
+As a combat action you can put your curse on an enemy.
 The curse lasts until the end of the encounter.
 Whenever you cast a spell to target the cursed enemy, the Power-Point cost of that spell is reduced by one.